Project Governance: Pillars, Roles, Principles, and Components

 • Importance to the organization.

-For a project to be managed successfully, it is necessary to define accountability and assign various responsibilities to different people.
+For a project to be managed successfully, it is necessary to define accountability and assign responsibilities to the right people.

-Determining who is accountable and responsible for what is the key to achieving transparency of project-related activities.
+Determining who is accountable and responsible for what is the key to achieving transparency in project-related activities.

-Conversely, the lack of defined accountabilities and responsibilities can have adverse effects on communication, change management, and risk assessment.
+Alternatively, a lack of defined accountabilities and responsibilities can impact communication, change management, and risk assessment.

-In project management, a project stakeholder is any person who is affected by the project activities and its deliverables.
-This includes project team members and all project governance roles, but it also extends to people outside the organization, like government board or vendors.
+In project management, a project stakeholder is anyone affected by the project activities and its deliverables.
+This includes project team members and all project governance roles, but it also extends to people outside the organization, like government boards or vendors.

-The stakeholder communication plan outlines how to communicate with each stakeholder.
-It also states how frequent and detailed this communication should be.
+The stakeholder communication plan outlines how to communicate with each stakeholder and how frequent and detailed this communication should be.

-The goal of a stakeholder communication plan is to supply all stakeholders with relevant project information in a way that is concise, transparent, and timely.
+The goal of a stakeholder communication plan is to supply all stakeholders with relevant project information in a concise, transparent, and timely way.

 • The mode and content of communication,